starknet-io/SNIPs/SNIPS/snip-75.md

 - **Confidentiality**: Protect sensitive information.

 ### Adding and Removing Members
 The Starknet Foundation is responsible for appointing and compensating Council members from an administrative perspective.
+SNF being the entity paying the different members of the council so it will retain the right to terminate their contract.
+If this happens, other security council members will cooperate to enact this termination.
 Members may be removed based on the following criteria:
 1. Failure to adhere to the code of conduct.
 2. Failure to undertake duties and responsibilities.
 3. A conflict of interest arises.